Our Original Thinking webinar series showcases some of the world-leading research from colleagues at Alliance MBS.

 This episode was hosted by Paolo Quattrone, Professor of Accounting, Government & Society at Alliance MBS.
 The webinar was recorded on 24 March 2021.

 The world of accounting, audit and corporate governance have been plagued with the recurrent failure of transparency.
 Markets have also failed to work as valuation mechanisms leading to the recurrent burst of market bubbles.
 An increasing number of initiatives are seeking to shift the attention from short-term value to longer-term values, but with little success so far.
 The response to these failures is often a quest for greater transparency, more market, stricter regulations, and the enlargement of the sphere of the measurable.
 Unfortunately, to paraphrase H.L.
 Menken, “well-known solution[s]” are as neat and plausible as they are wrong.

-Paolo will lead us through an exploration of alternative accounts and accounting practices that can inform the future of corporate reporting.
+Paolo leads us through an exploration of alternative accounts and accounting practices that can inform the future of corporate reporting.
 Changing our approach to measurement, rather than just expanding what we measure, may offer a fruitful path forward.

-The discussion will be facilitated by Christopher Humphrey, Professor of Accounting at Alliance MBS.
+The discussion was facilitated by Christopher Humphrey, Professor of Accounting at Alliance MBS.